jerkar/springboot-plugin/README.md

     }
 }
 ```

-## Project scaffolding
+## How to start

+### Using command line

 If you want to set up the entire project in a single command line, execute :
 ```
-jerkar @org.jerkar:addin-spring-boot:1.2.7.0-SNAPSHOT -buildClass=JkSpringbootBuild scaffold
+jerkar @org.jerkar:addin-spring-boot:1.2.7.+ -buildClass=JkSpringbootBuild scaffold
 ```

+This generates a project skeleton with a basic build class in build/def directory.

 **Explanation :**

-* `@org.jerkar:addin-spring-boot:1.2.7.0-SNAPSHOT` tells jerkar to use this addin (This will be downloaded from you download repository).
+* `@org.jerkar:addin-spring-boot:1.2.7.+` tells jerkar to use this addin (This will be downloaded from your download repository).
+I will fetch the lastest verion of the addin starting with '1.2.7.'.
 * `-buildClass=JkSpringbootBuild` tells Jerkar to instantiate an object of this class.
 This class is located in the above addin.
 * `scaffold` tells Jerkar to execute `scaffold` method of the previously instantiated object.
 The `scaffold` method actually creates project directory structure along a basic build class tailored for Spring boot projects.